cmangos/mangos-wotlk/bot_readme.txt

-        the time you may want this option and the loot option enabled, but if you are grabbing the stuff as you are going around, the bot will skin afterwards. objects - bot will collect things that are specified by the survey and get <shift-click> commands none - removes any collect options that have been set
+        the time you may want this option and the loot option enabled, but if you are grabbing the stuff as you are going around, the bot will skin afterwards. objects - bot will collect things that are specified by the survey and get <shift-click> commands distance:<value> - bot will loot objects in the specified distance value none - removes any collect options that have been set

   The 'survey' command provides the means for bot(s) to detect gameobjects in the world.
 It can be used to detect